blockchainamm/minor_pentatonic_scale_synth/README.md

 As5  : 932.3275
 C6   : 1046.502

-The frequencies in Hz of notes in the C5 minor blues scale in descending order C6   : 1046.502
+The frequencies in Hz of notes with C5 as root note minor blues scale in descending order C6   : 1046.502
 As5  : 932.3275
 G5   : 783.9909